Who is eligible

 - A publicly held company is a for-profit company whereby its shares/stocks are owned by the general public.
 Public sector employers, including government or publicly owned corporations, such as crown corporations, are not eligible for Work-Sharing.

-- have experienced a decrease in business activities of at least 10% in the last 6 months in order to establish the need for the Work-Sharing program:
+- have experienced a decrease in overall work activities of at least 10% in the last 6 months to qualify for the Work-Sharing program.

-- reason for the decrease beyond the employer control, for example: lost or delayed contracts, unexpected market changes, decreased sales, raw material supply issues, etc.
+- The decrease in work activities must be caused by factors beyond employer control, such as lost contracts, unexpected market changes, decreased sales, issues with the supply of raw materials, etc.

-- have at least 2 eligible employees in the Work-Sharing unit that must share the available work equally
+- have at least two eligible employees in the WS unit that must share the available work equally.

 Ineligible employers